 Literary works drawn from a variety of genres, cultures and historical periods will be examined with a focus on the treatment of enduring ethical concerns.
 The course considers how literature is an indispensable means of thinking about human life and society.

 The Social Control of Technology.
 The dominant mechanisms of the social control of technology will be studied, with attention to the role of ethics.

 Using an inquiry methodology, students will explore the practical applications of an interdisciplinary degree through interaction with, and mentorship from, graduates of the Arts & Science Program.
 Emphasis will be on problem-based learning, with the professional experiences of alumni informing the exploration of complex and multifaceted issues.

 Instructor: Dr. Mat Savelli

 This course encourages students to ask questions and explore topics focused on the City of Hamilton, Ontario.
 Through the exploration of Hamilton from a number of disciplinary perspectives, including cultural, economic, and geological, students will have an opportunity to gain insight into the city that McMaster University calls home.
-This course will include excursions during class time and may require small fees for travel.

 Instructor: Dr. John Maclachlan

 The notion of law has deep roots in religious thought and writing.
 This course will survey the historical development of law in the western world in connection with various religious traditions, with a focus on Judaism and Christianity.
 It will also address some contemporary issues and tensions between religion and law in pluralistic, secular societies.